Top of page

 Yes, if you are on active monitoring this workshop would be ideal for you.
 It offers you the opportunity to meet others in a similar situation and to learn how to cope with different emotions.
 It can offer you strategies for adjusting to life with an ongoing condition.

-Yes, if you have completed treatment this workshop would be ideal for you.
+Yes, if you have recently finished or about to finish treatment this workshop would be ideal for you.
 You can talk to a nurse, facilitators with lived experiences and other people in your situation.
 It offers you the opportunity to ask any questions you may have, share your experiences and to learn about local support.

 If you’ve developed your own coping strategies you may not need the workshop.
 If you’re finding it challenging to adjust and would like some support or to meet others in a similar situation the workshop would be ideal for you.
 We also have other services you may find helpful in your recovery which you can find here.